Hunting Policy

 No Hunting Conservation Areas

 ALT owns property in which hunting is prohibited.
 These areas are generally small, found in residential neighborhoods, or too ecologically sensitive for off-trail foot traffic.
-This also includes all Conservation Easements as they are not owned by the Allegheny Land Trust.
+This also includes all Conservation Easements as they are not owned by Allegheny Land Trust.
+If not listed as a hunting land on this page or in your approved permit materials, it is a “No Hunting” conservation area.

-Hunting permissions on some of our properties next to public parks and residential areas are managed by Whitetail Management Associates (WMA).
-Having an ALT permit will not allow you to hunt on these properties.
-If you’re interested in hunting at one of these properties, please contact Joe at bohunter28@gmail.com for more information.
-Be aware that there are added qualifications needed to hunt on WMA managed properties.
+Hunting permissions on some of our properties next to public parks and residential areas in Sewickley Heights are managed by Neighborhood Deer Management Associates (NDMA).
+Having an ALT permit alone will not allow you to hunt on these properties.
+If you’re interested in hunting at one of these properties, please contact Randy at randyexley@comcast.net for more information.
+Be aware that there are added qualifications needed to hunt on NDMA managed properties.

 WMA Managed Properties:

-If a property is not listed on this page, it is not a publicly-hunted property.
+Information on additional properties available for hunting is provided with your permit.
 Hunters handle knowing the property boundaries and obeying all federal, state, and local laws.
 Many properties have detailed boundary topographic maps on the property website.
 We ask that you respect the land, the animals, and other property users when you hunt on ALT lands.
 As a private landowner, ALT reserves the right to prohibit or promote hunting in conservation areas at any time following federal, state, and local laws.

 While ALT understands that not all its supporters may be supportive of hunting on ALT conservation areas, our conservation organization believes the benefits of permitting hunting greatly outweigh the consequences of prohibiting hunting.
 For everyone’s safety, we insist hikers and hunters alike exercise good and safe judgment, wear orange, and be smart.
 Although it is impossible to please all user groups, limiting the time and type of hunting on ALT conservation lands allows both groups to enjoy the lands that ALT protects.
-Also, please remember that lands on which the Allegheny Land Trust holds a conservation easement are private property and the Land Trust does not have the authority to grant permission to hunt on these lands.
+Also, please remember that lands on which ALT holds a conservation easement are private property and the land trust does not have the authority to grant permission to hunt on these lands.

 As a local non-profit organization, we ask that hunters donate to the land trust so that we can continue to sustainably manage our conservation lands for all recreational users.
 To donate, contact Allegheny Land Trust at 412-741-2750 or Donate Online.